gregvinyard/docs.rewst.help/documentation/integrations/psa/halopsa/halo-integration-setup.md

 14. **Select** all of the Teams and click Save

 {% hint style="warning" %}
+**Required for Mapping Customers in the Integration**

-When creating the API Agent, ensure that the `Allow use of all Customers` Client Restriction setting is set to `Yes` if you want to enable Rewst to interact with your Customers.
+When creating the API Agent, ensure that the `Allow use of all Customers` Client Restriction setting is set to `Yes` if you want to allow Rewst to interact with your customer records.
 {% endhint %}

 ### Configuring the Integration